 “Evans?… You crazy Jew,” the Egyptian muttered in frustration.
 “What if they catch you this time?
 The Americans, those cheap bastards, they’ll never…” and his voice trailed away into nothing as he realized he was alone talking to the empty sand.
 Landau was gone.

-If you like the Chapter One of this Middle East spy thriller, you can order a copy by clicking on the book cover on the My Writing Page.
-You can also read about my other action thriller books at http://www.billbrownthrillernovels.com
+If you like Chapter One of this Middle East spy thriller, you can order a copy by clicking HERE to go to the Kindle Book Page.

 Thanks, Bill Brown